sepidawn93/SimpleAPI/README.md

-# FilteringService
+# API in Golang
-Golang Filtering Service
+Simple API in Golang for filtering inputs